Foremilk Hindmilk Imbalance

 Lactation professionals have always differentiated between foremilk and hindmilk but have recently decided not to, as this differentiation causes confusion when breastfeeding.
 There is only one type of milk; as a baby nurses, the fat content in the milk increases, and the milk gradually becomes fattier and fattier during a feeding.
-As a result of the change in how we approach this subject, I have updated this article with all recent studies and information in italic.
-Is foremilk hindmilk imbalance a myth?
+As a result of the change in how we approach this subject, I have updated this article with all recent studies and information in italics.
+Is foremilk-hindmilk imbalance a myth?
 No, not if you have an oversupply; we discuss this below.

 Why is my breast milk watery?